jeb2112/radnec/readme.md

 1. Download the source code from github.
 2. Build the project using the 'build' package from PyPI with command 'python -m build'.
-3. Take the resulting .whl file and place in a temporary directory, along with the installGUI.bat file that is found in src/resources.
+3. Take the resulting .whl file and place in a temporary directory, along with copies of the installGUI.bat, installGUI.ps1 file that are found in src/resources.
 4. Run the installGUI.bat file.
 5. Run the viewer from the shortcut created on desktop.
+If the shortcut has failed to create, the batch file startGui.bat found in src/resources can be used to start the viewer.
-6. The installGUI.bat downloads a preprocessed directory of images from BraTS 2024 METS that can be loaded in the viewer.
+6. The installGUI.bat also downloads a preprocessed directory of images from BraTS 2024 METS that can be loaded in the viewer.
 Other images can be prepared for loading in the viewer from a Dicom directory, using the 'master' branch of the code and according to Step 4. in the Usage instructions below.
 7. The brats_nifty.py script found in src/scripts can be used as a guide to process other directories of Nifti images for loading into the viewer.
 It is written specifically for the Brats 2024 dataset, but can be modified for other purposes.

 # B. RADNEC Viewer